A Step-by-Step Guide to Making a WordPress Website

 Setting up a working WordPress website only takes around 30 minutes.
 From there, you’ll spend the rest of your time adding content and tweaking your design, which can take as long as you want it to.

-For a basic WordPress site, you can pay as little as $60 per year for running your site.
-However, you might want to spend extra money on premium themes and plugins.
-Plus, as your site grows, you might need to upgrade to more high-performance hosting, which will cost more money.
+For a basic WordPress site, you can pay as little as $60 a year for running your site.
+However, you may want to spend extra money on premium themes and plugins.
+Plus, as your site grows, you may need to upgrade to more high-performance hosting, which will cost more money.

 A lot of the difficulties of WordPress come from its open, self-hosted nature.
 However, these difficulties are also what allow you to have so much flexibility when building your site with WordPress.
-So, yeah — we know that some stuff can be a little annoying, but we promise the learning curve is worth it because these “difficulties” actually give you so much control over your site.
+So, yeah, we know some stuff can be a little annoying, but we promise the learning curve is worth it because these ‘difficulties’ actually give you so much control over your site.